noobidubi/notes/IT/MrRobotCTF.md

 ```
 now lets try to find the password

-_..brute forcing took a bit too long and I realized that I have to remove the duplicates from the wordlist.._
+_..brute forcing the password took a bit too long and I realized that I have to remove the duplicates from the wordlist.._
 ```sh
 sort fsocity.dic | uniq > fsocity.dic.uniq
 ```